-Archaeology, history, nature and ancient crafts in the heart of the Casentino region: the Ecomuseum was created to gather, document and put on display the traditions of the region, as well as to highlight the importance of keeping alive the memory of ancient skills and habits.
+Archaeology, history, nature and ancient crafts in the heart of the Casentino region: the Ecomuseum was created to gather, document and put on display the traditions of the region.
+It highlights the importance of keeping alive the memory of ancient skills and habits.
 The museum is divided into 6 areas which focus on archaeology, water, woodland, agriculture together with local industry.
 Thanks to the archaeological sites of the area around Castel Focognano, Poppi, Pratovecchio, Stia and Bibbiena, the region is a relevant place to study and learn about ancient Etruscan and Roman civilisation.

-The section of the museum dedicated to water is particularly interesting as water is one of the dominant features of the local landscape and has always played a vital role in local life.
-The museum shows how man’s relationship with water in Casentino has changed and developed over the centuries by examining the structures of the area’s bridges, products and watermills.
-The section that focuses on the region’s woodland is equally fascinating for its nature.
-The museum lshows the different species of trees that make up Casentino’s forests, from the beech and conifer woods of Camaldoli and La Verna, to the wooded parkland at Ortignano Raggiolo (home to the Chestnut Museum).
+The section of the museum dedicated to water as it is one of the dominant features of the local landscape and has always played a vital role in local life.
+By examining the structures of the area’s bridges, products and watermills, the museum shows how man’s relationship with water in Casentino has changed and developed over the centuries.
+Also the section that focuses on the region’s woodland is very fascinating for its nature.
+The museum shows the different species of trees that make up the Casentino’s forests, from the beech and conifer woods of Camaldoli and La Verna, to the wooded parkland at Ortignano Raggiolo (home to the Chestnut Museum).

-Finally, don’t miss the part of the Ecomuseum circuit dedicated to local industry such as the wool districts in Stia and Soci which are famous for producing Casentino cloth.
-There are also the silk making factories in Rassina and Subbiano.
+Finally, don’t miss the part of the Ecomuseum circuit dedicated to local industry such as the wool districts in Stia and Soci which are famous for producing the Casentino cloth.
+There are also the silk making factories in Rassina and Subbiano which deserve a visit.